Purdue-ISL/Flexile/README.md

 The topology configuration file for two traffic class is similar to single traffic class with the following difference:

 1. Additionally specifying the scale of low priority traffic
-2. Two avalability targets for two traffic classes
+2. Two availability targets for two traffic classes
 3. Two indexes for two traffic classes

 For example in ./_config/ibm_2class_config.yaml: